 Today, in this article we are going to explore one of the most controversial topics, the world is facing these days, i.e. Equity or Equality, in the areas of education, health, sports, opportunities and so on.
 However, there are still millions of people who have a common misconception that equity is same as equality, but the truth is that they are different.
-While the former refers to the just and fair provision of resources to all the individuals, the latter denotes provision of same resources to all people.
-So, let’s take a read of the article to know more about the differences between equity and equality.
+Equity refers to the just and fair provision of resources to all the individuals, which represents impartiality.

 Content: Equity Vs Equality

 |Meaning||Equity is the virtue of being just, even-handed and impartial.||Equality is described as a state, where everyone is at the same level.|

 |Recognizes||Differences, and attempts to counteract unequal individual opportunities.||Sameness and treats everyone as equal.|

 |Ensures||People have what they need.||Providing everyone, the same things.|